CT Freedom Trail

 In 2016, the Chester Land Trust purchased Motley’s land across from her home, located at 99 Cedar Lake Rd. from the Motley Family Trust.
 Land Trust volunteers cleared the land space near the street to create a parking area with a picnic table for the public to enjoy, along with a kiosk that highlights and provides photos of Judge Motley’s career and her time living in Chester (1965-2005).
-It is now known as the Constance Baker Motley Preserve.
-The house, also placed on the Freedom trail, is owned privately.
+It is now known as the Judge Constance Baker Motley Preserve.
+The house, also placed on the Freedom Trail, is owned privately.

-On November 14, 2018, the CT Freedom Trail Committee, under the state’s Department of Economic & Community Development, approved the application submitted by the Chester Land trust for the preserve and her private home to be listed on the CT Freedom Trail.
+On November 14, 2018, the CT Freedom Trail Committee, under the state’s Department of Economic & Community Development, approved the application submitted by the Chester Land trust for the Preserve and her private home to be listed on the CT Freedom Trail.

 A formal dedication was held October 6, 2019.
 The Motley Family purchased their seasonal Chester home in 1965 and quietly participated in local events and organizations until her death in 2005.